Shpaq4Fun/LLM_analyzer/src/tools/transforms/create_csc_map.md

 This is an advanced and computationally intensive analysis tool that is exceptionally powerful for detecting cyclostationary signals buried in heavy noise. **Use this tool when a standard spectrogram fails to show clear impulsive features but a fault is still suspected.**

 The CSC map is a bi-frequency representation that directly links **modulating frequencies (the alpha axis)** to the **carrier frequencies (the f axis)** they affect.
 A strong peak at a coordinate (alpha, f) is conclusive evidence that a cyclic event with frequency alpha is modulating the signal content at frequency f.
 This makes it superior to the spectrogram-then-envelope workflow for low signal-to-noise ratio cases, as it performs the demodulation and frequency analysis in a single, more robust step.
+If the investigaiton is focused at some candidate modulation frequency, it is important to set the `max_alpha` parameter at at least four times that frequency to be able to observe at least four harmonic components.

 ## **3\.
 Input Specification**